hbabar1215/gcp_oci_vm_start/readme.md

 - GCP uses machine types (like E2) while OCI uses shapes for their vm

 ### Preference (OCI vs GCP) and Why
-- I prefer using GCP because it is more user-friendly and has a better clean up process when terminating a vm.
+- Even though OCI looks better graphically, I prefer using GCP because it is more user-friendly and has a better clean up process when terminating a vm.
 I like how symbols are used in GCP.
 When a vm is "running" there is a green check symbol next to the instance name and when the vm is "stopped" there is a gray pause symbol.
 GCP will also show you how many credits you have left in your billing account for students.